preethykurian/Bachelors-Admission/README.md

-all students for software technology should have a grade for programming
+all students for software technology should have A grade for programming